rust-lang/blog.rust-lang.org/posts/inside-rust/2021-05-15-What-the-error-handling-project-group-is-working-towards.md

 Error: invalid config
 ```

 By default all of the source's error messages are lost.
-This problem arises from the fact that we used `Display` as the interface to an individual error message.
+This arises from the fact that we used `Display` as the interface to an individual error message.
 If we could go back we'd currently propose instead adding `fn message(&self, f: &mut fmt::Formatter<'_>) -> fmt::Result'` to the `Error` trait, but that ship has sailed.

 The way we fix this today is by abusing the `Debug` trait.
 Types like [`eyre`](https://docs.rs/eyre/0.6.5/eyre/trait.EyreHandler.html#tymethod.debug), [`anyhow`](https://docs.rs/anyhow/1.0.40/src/anyhow/fmt.rs.html#19), and even sometimes [`custom error enums`]() use their `Debug` output to print the full chain of errors in a human readable report.